Chris-Hayashi/Project-One/README.md

 # Project-Spectator
 Idea behind this app was based on how we currently depend on redundant and elaborate information we find on the internet.
 We don’t truly understand IF we could watch a particular movie (or) TV Show.
 We depend on websites that write a 2 page long reviews which we don’t really need, we just simply want to know if its worth our time or not.
 We don’t get this information anywhere…..
 UNTIL NOW!
-Our website is a social platform for a particular  user to come in search for a movie/tv show, based on the choose how they feel about the movie using one of the emoticons we provide as options and write a small blurb of info about what they really feel in a quick sentence.
+Our website is a social platform where a particular  user comes in search for a movie/tv show, and based on what they choose how they feel about the movie/tv show using one of the emoticons we provide as options and write a quick sentence about how they really feel about the movie/tv show.
-If they really like the movie or tv show which they want to create a bucket and share this with their friends and family, THEY CAN do that.
-This is our differentiator and this is why users will be attracted to use the website for sharing their opinions with their friends and family.
+If they really like the movie or tv show,  they can then create a bucket and share this with their friends and family, YES THEY CAN Absolutely do that!
+This is our differentiator and this is why users will be attracted to use our website for sharing their opinions with their friends and family about the movies/tv shows we have in this day and age.

 ## Table of contents
+How the APP works
 Technologies Used
 Applications Used
 Wireframe Design